Meilen railway station: Rail

+Bus

+A regional bus terminal is adjacent to the railway station, served by buses of the Verkehrsbetriebe Zürichsee und Oberland (VZO).

+Boat and ferry

+Passenger ships of the Zürichsee-Schifffahrtsgesellschaft (ZSG), and the Horgen–Meilen car ferry, operate from lakeside terminals some 600 m to the south of the railway station.
+ZSG boats operate either in direction to Zurich Bürkliplatz or Rapperswil/Schmerikon, serving the terminals of several lakeside towns and Ufenau island en route.
+The car ferry links Meilen with the town of Horgen on the opposite side of the lake.

 History

-The station was opened in 1893, at the same time as the Lake Zürich right bank line.
+The station was opened in 1893, at the same time as the Lake Zurich right bank line.

 In 1903, Meilen station became the interchange point with the Wetzikon-Meilen-Bahn (WMB), a newly built metre gauge electric tramway that served the Zürcher Oberland area inland from the lake.
 The WMB originally ran beyond Meilen station, to terminate at the lakeside, but this section closed in 1931 leaving the station as the line's terminus.
 The WMB closed in 1950.